 I think I may be pregnant.
 Now what?

-There are many reasons a woman may skip a period.
-It doesn't necessarily mean you are pregnant.
-Until you can verify that you are pregnant by having a medical-grade pregnancy test performed, try not to worry.
+Skipping a period doesn't necessarily mean you are pregnant.
+So, until you can verify that you are pregnant by having a medical-grade pregnancy test performed, try not to worry.

 Common pregnancy symptoms: